-Prior to this, Diya worked with the United Nations Development Program (UNDP), engaging closely with the Department of Justice in India, on strengthening justice delivery and access to justice for marginalized groups.
-She has also spent three years working with the Commonwealth Human Rights Initiative (CHRI), an international human rights organization based in New Delhi.
-Her work at CHRI involved advocating for police reforms and increased police accountability in South Asia.
+Prior to this, Diya worked with the United Nations Development Program, engaging closely with the Department of Justice in India, on strengthening justice delivery and legal reforms to improve access to justice for marginalized groups in India.
+She also has experience in human rights advocacy through her work at the Commonwealth Human Rights Initiative (CHRI), an international human rights organization headquartered in New Delhi.
+At CHRI, Diya’s work focused heavily on police accountability and reform issues where she worked closely with multiple stakeholders advocating for a democratic and accountable police service within the South Asia region.
 Before relocating to India, Diya practiced consumer law in New York City.

 Education: Bachelor’s degree in Human Rights and Sociology from Barnard College, Columbia University; Juris Doctor with a specialization in Global Law and Practice from the Syracuse University College of Law.
 Diya is a member of the New York Bar, First Appellate Division.

 Phone: +91 (11) 473-63100